sailfish009/openstructure/modules/mol/base/doc/query.rst

 .. currentmodule:: ost.mol

-OpenStructure includes a powerful query system that allows you to perform custom selections in a convenient way.
+OpenStructure includes a powerful query system that allows you to perform custom selections on a molecular entity in a convenient way.

 The Basics